54gfeonrieuvser/54gfeonrieuvser.github.io/Side_Project/Learning_React/Note/Day2.md

 To access these static variables within your React components, you can use `process.env.REACT_APP_` followed by the variable name.
 For instance, to access the API key defined above, you would use:

-`const apiKey = process.env.REACT_APP_API_KEY;//veryImportantInfo`
+`const apiKey = process.env.REACT_APP_API_KEY; // veryImportantInfo`

+### Hints
-Remember that the `REACT_APP_` prefix is required for the environment variables to be recognized in your React app.
+- Remember that the `REACT_APP_` prefix is required for the environment variables to be recognized in your React app.

-By using environment variables and the `.env` file, you can keep sensitive information separate from your codebase and easily manage different configurations for different environments (e.g., development, production).
+- By using environment variables and the `.env` file, you can keep sensitive information separate from your codebase and easily manage different configurations for different environments (e.g., development, production).

-Please note that you'll need to restart your development server (e.g., using `npm start`) for the changes in the `.env` file to take effect.
+- Please note that you'll need to restart your development server (e.g., using `npm start`) for the changes in the `.env` file to take effect.